 Studies of higher education journal status have value to academics and their careers, especially in the current competitive academic environment, as Fumasoli et al. (2015) show in an impressive empirical study of 500 structured interviews across eight European systems.
 In European countries with more competitive career structures and award and recognition systems, highly cited publications are increasingly important in personnel and funding decisions (Kwiek 2018c).
 A large-scale global survey of academics in 21 countries resulted in similar conclusions, finding that more peripheral systems in the sample (e.g., Poland, Romania, Malaysia, Hong Kong, South Korea, and New Zealand) were heavily involved in various versions of performance-based research funding, with a research focus on hiring, promotion, and tenure systems (Shin et al. 2014).
-For instance, in the extreme case of the performance-based research funding), C's (local standing), and R's (research inactive) based on their research outputs in the period under review.
+For instance, in the extreme case of the performance-based research funding (PBRF) system in New Zealand, all academics are divided between A's (world-class standing), B's (national standing), C's (local standing), and R's (research inactive) based on their research outputs in the period under review.
 The PBRF rates A researchers as five times more valuable than C researchers in terms of the funding that goes back to universities (Sutherland 2018: 86).

 In today's highly competitive (Fochler et al. 2016) and resource-seeking (Shibayama and Baba 2015) environment, academic success across a wide range of disciplines (except for some areas of the humanities, Hammarfelt 2017: 614-619), depends largely on publishing in prestigious journals (Franzoni et al. 2011).
 Consequently, while the top higher education journals are increasingly flooded with submissions, journals closer to the bottom of the "pecking order" fight to attract authors.
-The reason is simple: location matters for individuals (Mouritzen and Opstrup 2020), institutions (Sutherland 2018), and countries (Bak and Kim 2019; Kwiek 2020a), subject to incressant ranking and assessment procedures-not everywhere, but in many countries.
+The reason is simple: location matters for individuals (Mouritzen and Opstrup 2020), institutions (Sutherland 2018), and countries (Bak and Kim 2019; Kwiek 2020a), subject to incessant ranking and assessment procedures-not everywhere, but in many countries.